matestack/matestack-ui-core/README.md

 ## Current State
 This repo is currently under heavy development and should not be used until the first tested, stable version is released.
-Please use it only, if you are onboarded by the Basemate Team.
-Feel free to reach out :)
+Please use it only after being onboarded by the basemate team.
+Feel free to reach out if you really can't wait to start :)

-First stable release is scheduled for October 2018.
+First stable release is scheduled for mid October 2018.

 ## Table of Contents
 1. [Setup](#setup)